fmay/ocr-python-1/.guides/sections.md

 Run the program.

 If you enter the numbers `5` and `4` it will output `54`.
-This is because Python treats anything received through the input function as a `string`.
-We need to tell Python we want to convert this string to an `integer` before putting it into the variable.
+This is because Python treats anything received through the input function as a string.
+We need to tell Python we want to convert this string to an integer before putting it into the variable.
 This is done using *type casting*.

-To cast data to an `integer` we use `int()`
+To cast data to an integer we use `int()`

 Try changing the code to this: